jmbejara/bfi-reu-2018/README.md

   - Do the same for real GDP (pct change).
 (A191RL1Q225SBEA)
   - Use the online tools (GEO-FRED) to create a Choropleth map of unemployment rates by county in the US.

 # Python Basics and Optimization

+  - Go over Python basics in Colab
+  - See the optimization folder.